sebranly/ctr-ocr/README.md

 ### Deploy

-- Commit and push your changes to `main` branch
+- Commit and push your changes to `main` branch, or create a merge request as a PR from your clone to this project's `main` branch
+- Make sure to have followed the following.
+If not, create a new PR.
-- Make sure to increase the `WEBSITE_VERSION` from `src/constants/general.ts` file, by following semver
+  - increase the `WEBSITE_VERSION` from `src/constants/general.ts` file, by following semver
+    - MAJOR version when you make incompatible API changes,
+    - MINOR version when you add functionality in a backwards compatible manner, and
+    - PATCH version when you make backwards compatible bug fixes.
+  - make sure `DEBUG_MODE` from `src/constants/general.ts` file is `false`
+  - make sure that `doc/guide/en/Changelog.md` and `doc/guide/fr/Changelog.md` are updated with a section describing the new version
 - Then run `npm run deploy`